 Regardless of limited activities, we had a great time stopping by this place.
 We refreshed ourselves with a scoop of ice cream in their outdoor seating.
 We also attempted Matthew to try some ice cream for the first time but he was not a fan.
 Unlike him, mommy and daddy had a blast.
 Don’t trust a one-year-old with taste buds and visit this place when you are around.

 Strolling Into Downtown & City Recreational Path

-Although we want to escape from city life when we go to the mountains, we still like to explore the local towns.
+Although we want to escape city life when we go to the mountains, we still like exploring the local towns.

 Here you can find small unique shops, galleries, restaurants, and some lodging establishments.
-If you are traveling with kids, check out the Stowe recreational path as well.
+If you are traveling with kids, check out the Stowe recreational path.
 It is hard to miss.
-Take your bikes (or rent them!), strollers, and add little more nature to your Vermont family vacation.
+Take your bikes (or rent them!), and strollers, and add a little more nature to your Vermont family vacation.

-Traveling to the mountains would not feel the same without exploring the mountain trails.
-While we love hiking and reaching the tops of the hills, we are currently adjusting to exploring toddler-friendly trails instead.
-Therefore, we decided to hike the Bingham falls trail.
+Traveling to the mountains without exploring the mountain trails would not feel the same.
+While we love hiking and reaching the tops of the hills, we are adjusting to exploring toddler-friendly trails instead.
+Therefore, we decided to walk the Bingham Falls trail.

-The best thing about this trail is that it is only a 10-15 minutes drive away from the resort we stayed at.
-Hiking this trail is considered easy, however, if you are carrying a baby, be ready to break some sweat.
+The best thing about this trail is that it is only a 10-15 minute drive from our resort.
+Hiking this trail is considered easy; however, if you carry a baby, be ready to break some sweat.

-I recommend wearing proper shoes and taking a mosquito spray with you.
-Depending on the weather the trail can be very slippery.
+I recommend wearing proper shoes and taking mosquito spray with you.
+Depending on the weather, the trail can be very slippery.

-Other than these necessities, the trail went by pretty fast and we ended up by the waterfall that created the small swimming pool spot.
+Besides these necessities, the trail went by quickly, and we ended up by the waterfall that created the small swimming pool spot.
 There was a tiny space for everyone to spread.
 If you want to dive in and swim, we recommend going there early in the day.